Ermegilius/CI_CD_test1/README.md

 This project helped me understand React components, props, useState and useEffect better.
 I gained experience with custom hooks and API requests using axios.
 And also I learned how to deploy a React application on Netlify and Render.

 ## Future Improvements

-Add detailed validation to the forms.
-Add real authentification.
-Make normal Error page instead of current plug.
-Improve the UI/UX with more styling and responsive design.
-Add more features like sorting and filtering employees.
-Add more tests to ensure the application is robust and reliable.
-HELLO
-Hi